An agent talks to you about disability insurance, but then mentions the “elimination period” or waiting period.

 As mentioned before, I generally don’t recommend a 30-day waiting period.
 Moreover, I usually don’t recommend a 180, 365, or 730-day waiting period, either.
 While the “see-saw” example holds true, the savings (generally speaking) by going from a 90-day waiting period to 180, 365, or 730 are immaterial (usually).

-Now You Know Why The Disability Insurance Elimination Period Is Important To Understand
+Now You Know How The Disability Insurance Elimination Period Works And Why It Is Important To Understand

-We hope you learned what the disability insurance elimination period is and why it is important to understand.
+We hope you learned what the disability insurance elimination period is, how it works, and why it is important to understand.
 To recap:

 - Most people mix up the definition with waiting periods on other types of insurance.
 The waiting period on disability insurance is completely different compared to other types of insurance.